 The death toll increased to 1,55,080 with 84 daily new fatalities, the data updated at 8 am showed.

 The number of people who have recuperated from the disease surged to 1,05,34,505 pushing the national COVID-19 recovery rate of 97.20 percent, while the COVID-19 case fatality rate stands at 1.43 percent.
-The total COVID-19 active cases remained below 2 lakh.
+The total number of COVID-19 active cases remained below 2 lakh.

 There are 1,48,609 active cases of coronavirus infections in the country which comprise 1.37 per cent of the total cases, the data stated.